 Working After Retirement

 The laws that govern retirees returning to work for a PERA affiliate have changed over the years.
-As of July 1, 2013, the following restrictions apply:
+As of July 1, 2024, the following rules apply:

 Retirees Hired on or After July 1, 2010